El Niño–Southern Oscillation: South America

+The effects of El Niño in South America are direct and strong.
+An El Niño is associated with warm and very wet weather months in April–October along the coasts of northern Peru and Ecuador, causing major flooding whenever the event is strong or extreme.

 Because El Niño's warm pool feeds thunderstorms above, it creates increased rainfall across the east-central and eastern Pacific Ocean, including several portions of the South American west coast.
 The effects of El Niño in South America are direct and stronger than in North America.
 An El Niño is associated with warm and very wet weather months in April–October along the coasts of northern Peru and Ecuador, causing major flooding whenever the event is strong or extreme.
 The effects during the months of February, March, and April may become critical along the west coast of South America, El Niño reduces the upwelling of cold, nutrient-rich water that sustains large fish populations, which in turn sustain abundant sea birds, whose droppings support the fertilizer industry.
 The reduction in upwelling leads to fish kills off the shore of Peru.

 The local fishing industry along the affected coastline can suffer during long-lasting El Niño events.
-The world's largest fishery collapsed due to overfishing during the 1972 El Niño Peruvian anchoveta reduction.
+Peruvian fisheries collapsed during the 1970s due to overfishing following the 1972 El Niño Peruvian anchoveta reduction.
+The fisheries were previously the world's largest, however, this collapse led to the decline of these fisheries.
 During the 1982–83 event, jack mackerel and anchoveta populations were reduced, scallops increased in warmer water, but hake followed cooler water down the continental slope, while shrimp and sardines moved southward, so some catches decreased while others increased.
 Horse mackerel have increased in the region during warm events.
 Shifting locations and types of fish due to changing conditions create challenges for the fishing industry.
 Peruvian sardines have moved during El Niño events to Chilean areas.
 Other conditions provide further complications, such as the government of Chile in 1991 creating restrictions on the fishing areas for self-employed fishermen and industrial fleets.

-The ENSO variability may contribute to the great success of small, fast-growing species along the Peruvian coast, as periods of low population removes predators in the area.
-Similar effects benefit migratory birds that travel each spring from predator-rich tropical areas to distant winter-stressed nesting areas.

-Southern Brazil and northern Argentina also experience wetter than normal conditions, but mainly during the spring and early summer.
+Southern Brazil and northern Argentina also experience wetter than normal conditions during El Niño years, but mainly during the spring and early summer.
 Central Chile receives a mild winter with large rainfall, and the Peruvian-Bolivian Altiplano is sometimes exposed to unusual winter snowfall events.
 Drier and hotter weather occurs in parts of the Amazon River Basin, Colombia, and Central America.

+During a time of La Niña, drought affects the coastal regions of Peru and Chile.
+From December to February, northern Brazil is wetter than normal.
+La Niña causes higher than normal rainfall in the central Andes, which in turn causes catastrophic flooding on the Llanos de Mojos of Beni Department, Bolivia.
+Such flooding is documented from 1853, 1865, 1872, 1873, 1886, 1895, 1896, 1907, 1921, 1928, 1929 and 1931.